EugeneDudavkin/small_addons/README.md

 ----------------------------------------------------------------------------------------------------    ----------------------------------------------------------------------------------------------------

 ## switch_collection_by_active_object.py
-If it's active, it will switch collection by clicking on active object.
+If it's active, it will switch collection by clicking on object.

 ![switch_collection_by_active_object](https://user-images.githubusercontent.com/87300864/205039365-7ee8bff6-a85c-4947-9394-50b464c9e989.png)